About AIRS

 This seven-year major collaborative research initiative aims to Advance Interdisciplinary Research in Singing through cooperation of over 70 researchers representing every province in Canada and 15 other countries on 6 continents.
 Aiming to understand individual, cultural, and universal influences on singing and the influences of singing on individuals and societies, the AIRS researchers will focus on three themes:

-2. Singing and learning (how to teach singing and how to use singing to teach) (Theme 2 leader - Patricia Campbell, University of Washington, Seattle)
+- Singing and learning - how to teach singing and how to use singing to teach; (Theme 2 leader - Helga Gudmundsdottir, University of Iceland)

-3. Enhancement of health and well-being through singing.
-(Theme 3 leader - Mary Gick, Carleton University, Ottawa).
+- Enhancement of health and well-being through singing.
+(Theme 3 leader - Susan O'Neill, University of Western Ontario)

 These themes may be regarded respectively as defining what singing behaviours are theoretically possible given mental, physiological, and environmental constraints; what singing behaviours occur in practice, and what are societal implications of singing.
 Within and across these themes, researchers will share their knowledge and expertise from numerous disciplinary perspectives, including psychology, musicology, music therapy, education, sociology, anthropology, folklore, medicine, and audio and computer engineering.
 They will share their work audio-visually using a digital library and web-site, the foundations of which are already established at UPEI.